-We are also a member of the SHRC’s Human Rights Budgeting Steering Group: / Human Rights Budgeting (this link will take you away from our website).
+We are also a member of the SHRC’s Human Rights Budgeting Steering Group.
 Human rights budgeting is one way of ensuring transparency and accountability in fiscal planning and decision-making.
 It is also a practical tool to ensure that fairness and equality are central if difficult decisions have to be made and there are competing interests and rights.

 The ALLIANCE supported Fife Voluntary Action and partners to deliver two human rights and employability workshops (this link will take you away from our website).
 The aim was to build on our peer research project and support employability service providers mainstream the rights based PANEL Principles into their bids for the Fife ESiF Challenge Fund 2019-22.

 During Declaration Festival (this link will take you away from our website) we hosted a screening of the Resilience documentary on the theme of ACEs and Human Rights.
 A panel comprised of representatives from Scottish Youth Parliament, Rape Crisis Scotland, Parent Network Scotland, Together and NHS Health Scotland engaged in lively discussion with the audience after the screening.